graco911/xamarin-plugin-asreader-demo/README.md

 |ASX-300R, 301R | jp.co.asx.asreader.rfid  |
 |ASR-030D, 031D | jp.co.asx.asreader.6dongle.rfid |

-## Add a file extension is mm
+## Required: Add an empty file with an .mm extension
-Even though file is empty, please add the file extension is mm.
+Even though the file is empty, it must exist.
+Please add a file with the extension .mm
-ex) dummy.mm
+For example: dummy.mm

 ## See SDK Manual
-Check the documentation from the following site about how to use API.
+Check the documentation from the following site about how to use the API.
-It is for the Objective-C, but the method name is almost the same.
+It is for Objective-C, but the method is almost the same.
 <http://developer.asreader.jp/sdk/second_en.php>